meltaylor78/athboy/README.md

 ### **Header.**

 The header element was to consist of a nav bar and a hero image.
-It was decided that the nav bar would be locked to the top of the screen and the heor images was chosen as an aerial view of the village.
+It was decided that the nav bar would be locked to the top of the screen and the hero images was chosen as an aerial view of the village.
 The image made for an inviting image that encourage the user to look deeper into the site.

 ### **Footer.**